Broken internal links are a problem that should not be underestimated as they can negatively affect the results of the SEO strategy adopted.

 Broken internal links have an impact on a user’s browsing experience and are also identified by the search engine spiders, which will tend to worsen the ranking of your website.
 This implies a decrease in organic traffic and negatively affects performance of your website.

 In this article I will tell you what broken internal links are, when this type of error may occur it is possible for this type of error to occur and how to find them.
 In addition, I will show you what their presence means for SEO and I will report some activities to remedy this problem.
-Finally, I will explain how SysSEO, our Sysplorer module, detects these links and how, in a very simple way, it can help you correct them.
+Finally, I will explain how Kleecks detects these links and how, in a very simple way, it can help you correct them.

 When an internal link is broken?